Sexual apathy: Normal? A problem?

 What is "sexual apathy" exactly?

-- Hormonal changes
+- Hormone changes

 - Setting aside time for intimacy

-List adapted from Low Sex Drive in Women from the Mayo Clinic.
+List adapted from Mayo Clinic.